Online FAQ

 Access Problems

 If you can’t access the Echoes Online programs, first, do the basics.
 Look at your log-in and password.
 We all scramble letters, use incorrect upper or lower cases, and have those Homer Simpson moments.
-Your log-in and password need to be exactly the same as when you signed up for Echoes On-Line.
+Your username and password need to be exactly the same as when you signed up for Echoes Online.
+Everything is case sensitive!
 Be sure to check that you typed your login name correctly, as well as your password.
 You can usually retrieve your correct info by entering some contact information at this page at our billing company: epoch.com Or you can call them at 800-893-8871.
 If Epoch can’t help you – please do contact us at Echoes and we’ll make sure to straighten it out.
 You can email us at echoes@echoes.org

 Forgotten/Lost Password